 - It's Always Sunny in Philadelphia initially had Sweet Dee represent the Women Are Wiser trope, only for Kaitlin Olson to grow bored with the character and campaign for more comedic scenes.
 Starting somewhere in the first season, Dee has become just as depraved as the rest of the gang.

 Joy: We're gonna require a second opinion from a real doctor.
 You know, a Jewish one.

 Darnell: I thought that was Koreans.

 Doctor: They wish!

-- Scrubs occasionally mocked this with Turk's history.
-Including the time he got 3rd place in the science fair without entering, and how he's photoshopped multiple times in his college brochure to make it more diverse.
+- Scrubs occasionally mocked this with Turk's history, including the time he got 3rd place in the science fair without entering, and how he was photoshopped multiple times in his college brochure to make it more diverse.
 Then he's put as the face for an outreach project for the hospital.
 He even addresses this trope directly and how much he dislikes it.
 If the hospital wanted to portray him as a role model for being just a good medic, fine, but being singled out as the token annoyed him.